mcarrollnow/consolepro2.0/PEPTIDE_PAGE_GENERATION_SYSTEM_INSTRUCTIONS.md

 - **PUSH TO GIT**: Every peptide page must be successfully committed and pushed before moving to the next
 - **NEW CHAT PER PEPTIDE**: Start a fresh chat for each new peptide to maintain memory efficiency
-- **FOLLOW EXACT PATTERN**: Use the AOD-9604 implementation as the template for all peptides
+- **FOLLOW EXACT PATTERN**: Use the AOD-9604 implementation as the template for all peptides -**DOCUMENT COMPLETION OF PEPTIDE**: When you complete each peptide page, document your completion by adding (Already completed) to the right of the Peptide on the Peptide List you are following to complete.
+Save this document so that the next chat will start at the next one in queue.

 ## Reference Implementation
 The AOD-9604 implementation serves as the complete reference for all future peptide pages.
 This implementation demonstrates: